mdrights/LiveSlak/README.txt

   * The name of the Desktop variant (the script itself knows SLACKWARE, PLASMA5, XFCE, MATE and CINNAMON),
   * The list(s) of packages used for your custom distribution,
+  * The name of the useraccount (by default that is "live"),
   * The name of the distribution (by default that is "slackware"),
   * And finally you can define a function "custom_config()" where you can add all your costom post-installation steps that are not covered in the "make_slackware_live.sh" script itself.